obnam-mirror/obnam2/obnam.md

 The chunk sent to the server will be encoded as follows:

-* chunk format: a 32-bit unsigned integer, 0x0001
+* chunk format: a 32-bit unsigned integer, 0x0001, store in little-endian form.
 * a 12-byte nonce unique to the chunk
 * the ciphertext